Oregon Zoo's annual salute to pachyderms will preview soon-to-be-open Elephant Lands

-Elephantastic, the Oregon Zoo's annual salute to pachyderms, takes place from 10 a.m. to 4 p.m.
-Saturday, April 12 — and this year's event offers a chance to see history in the making.
+Elephantastic, the Oregon Zoo's annual celebration of pachyderms, takes place from 10 a.m. to 4 p.m.
+Saturday, April 25 — and this year's event offers visitors a rare elephant's-eye look at history in the making.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.